ahlstromcj/cfg66/README.md

-# README for Library Cfg66 0.3 2025-02-01
+# README for Library Cfg66 0.3 2025-03-02

 __Cfg66__ is a configuration library based on the "cfg" directories in the __Seq66__ project, but that is useful in other applications.
 It provides more elegant methods in many cases.
-It is a work in progress and the precursor to a potential Seq66 version 2.
+It is a work in progress and one precursor to a potential Seq66 version 2.

 Support sites (still in progress):